 Behind a voiceover from Serena Williams, it highlights women and mothers of all ages, races, and walks of life (including real female athletes) training and exercising in Nike attire to create a truly inspirational call-to-action.
 Nike supports their goals and wants to give them the tools to succeed.

 If there are two lessons you take from each of these ads, make them these:

 All of these ads work because they focus on experiences and pain points that buyers of the products can relate to regardless of their race, gender, age, and so on, but bring representation to new audiences.
-They make underrepresented groups feel welcome and understood by the brands.
+They answer the questions everyone has and make underrepresented groups feel welcome and understood by the brands at the same time.